 7. Butterflies Up-Close

 The water play area called Waterworks has water fountains and splash pads that little ones will enjoy.
 Plus there are benches under the shade for parents.
-So don’t forget to pack your swim suit when you visit to Science Centre Singapore.
+So don’t forget to pack your swimsuit when you visit the Science Centre Singapore.

-KidsSTOP is not strictly inside the Science Centre — it’s the next building, but still on site and you’ll need to buy a separate ticket.
-If you have preschoolers and young kids to around 8 years old, chances are you could spend all day at KidsSTOP!
-This super fun science space has been designed for young kids to learn through play – acting out experiences that grab their attention in real life.
-There’s a construction zone where kids can don hard hats and safety jackets then maneovere a claw and release balls; an airplane cockpit to play at being pilots; a sandpit to unearth dinosaur bones while being an archaeologist; a huge netted climbing frame to climb up to the clouds (and find a secret musical play room); plus there’s a karaoke room, a supermarket with tills to have a go on and learn about food and so much more.
+KidsSTOP is not strictly inside the Science Centre — it’s the next building, but still on-site and you’ll need to buy a separate ticket.
+If you have preschoolers and young kids up to age 8 years old, chances are you could spend all day at KidsSTOP!
+This super fun science space has been designed for young kids to learn through play-acting out experiences that grab their attention in real life.
+There’s a construction zone where kids can don hard hats and safety jackets then manoeuvre a claw and release balls; an airplane cockpit to play at being pilots; a sandpit to unearth dinosaur bones while being an archaeologist; a huge netted climbing frame to climb up to the clouds (and find a secret musical playroom); plus there’s a karaoke room, a supermarket with tills to have a go on and learn about food and so much more.
 Older kids or little daredevils will get big thrills from a go on the J slide (hang onto a pulley and get hoisted up as high as you dare before zooming down)!
-Let’ just say we are big KidsSTOP fans!
+Let’s just say we are big KidsSTOP fans!
 In fact we know lots of lucky kiddos who love this science venue so much they chose to have their birthday party here, complete with fun science activities.
-These birthday party pics say it all!

 Tip #3: Bring socks as kids will need to take off shoes for certain areas.